Joni0131/ROSweave/README.md

 # ROSweave

-ROSweave provides a in the field configuration of a esp32 microros node with predefined connected components.
+ROSweave provides an in the field configuration of a esp32 micro-ros node with predefined connected components.

 # Origin